manasa-arun/python/content/en/Tips/random-integers-0-9.md

 ```
 from secrets import randbelow

-print("Random integers from 0 to 9 :-")
+print("Random integers from 0 - 9 :-")
 for i in range(9):
     print(randbelow(9))